annalisaabbate/ai4all-asl-model/README.md

-# Using Logistic Regression to create model for predicting asl hand signs.
+# Using Logistic Regression and Convolutional Neural Networks to create model for predicting asl hand signs.

 ## Purpose